centrifugal/centrifugo/misc/release/notes.md

 ## What's changed

+### Improvements

+* This release is the first built with Go 1.26.
+This version of the Go language includes a new garbage collector called the [Green Tea garbage collector](https://go.dev/doc/go1.26#new-garbage-collector).
+This may affect the performance of your Centrifugo installation; in most cases, we expect the impact to be positive.
+If you notice any performance changes in Centrifugo after upgrading to this release, please let us know in the community rooms.
+More information about the new GC can be found [here](https://go.dev/blog/greenteagc).
+* Updated the Alpine image to 3.22 in the Dockerfile.
+* Improve lint layout to improve local DX

 ### Fixes

-* Transport write must return after data written [#1106](https://github.com/centrifugal/centrifugo/pull/1106).
-This was noticed in CI after a [pull request](https://github.com/centrifugal/centrifuge-js/pull/349) made by @phront3nd3r.
-This is a regression from v6.6.0 due to malformed buffer reuse in WriteManyFn callback of client writer.
-This resulted into broken data written into connection – thus connection issues.
-The problem was reproducing in HTTP Stream and SSE transports (bidirectional and unidirectional).
-WebSocket, Webtransport, uni GRPC were not affected because they already return once data is written into connection.
+* Updated the Go version and dependencies to inherit the latest updates and security fixes.

 ### Miscellaneous

-* This release is built with Go 1.25.7
+* This release is built with Go 1.26.1
-* See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases/tag/v6.6.2).
+* See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases/tag/v6.6.6).